 In other words, living in a landed home will allow you to keep up with the evolving trends.
 Moreover, you’ll have enough room to move, mix, and match styles.
 You’ll be able to play with scale, height, color, and other aspects of the interior.

-All in all, you’ll have the freedom to create a unique contemporary landed house interior design.
+All in all, you’ll have the freedom to create a unique contemporary landed house design.
 You can start right off with some art deco furniture and darker, earthy tones.
-Ultimately, you’d want to keep the sophisticated feel of the old modern interior design.
+Ultimately, you’d want to keep the sophisticated feel of the old modern mid-century interior design.

 Often, you’d see exposed brick walls or ceiling beams to complement the dark-colored grittiness of the furnishing.
 In this respect, wood and metal are prominent in such interiors.
 Typically, there’s a beautiful mixture of chairs, tables and other furniture with both steel and wooden elements.
 Some designers improve the look by incorporating reclaimed wood and lacquered-black steel frames.

 Lastly, eclectic interior design is a relatively unknown style in Singapore.
 Still, it’s slowly making its way into one of the popular home styles.
 Perhaps, it’s the total opposite of minimalism, and it features lots of color, vibrancy, and contrast.
-In essence, an eclectic landed property design can blend all motifs in one individuality.
+In essence, an eclectic landed property design can blend all motifs into one individuality.

 Of course, the whole process requires careful construction to avoid messiness.
 Usually, the main feature of such a design is the specific color or material.
 In that sense, this look puts emphasis on order.
-Achieving an overall cohesiveness is not effortless.
+Achieving overall cohesiveness is not effortless.
 Therefore, you’d need a professional interior designer to help you nail this sophisticated style perfectly.

 Since a landed property often has multiple inhabitants, everyone will have their own styling preferences.
 The main benefit of the eclectic design is the freedom of experimenting with the themes in each room.
 Of course, you can create a single central theme to flow through your home.